rahuman23/SG-Nutanix101/nutanix101/nutanix101.rst

 .. raw:: html

-<strong><font color="red">If you are familiar with Nutanix basic, feel free to skip this lab and proceed with the other labs.
-If you are new to Nutanix, please proceed with the rest of the lab.</font></strong>
+  <strong><font color="red">If you encounter issues connecting to the VPN, please reach out to any of the Nutanix SE or Nutanix SE manager Mr.Abid.
+Please feel free to skip this lab exercise if you are familiar with Nutanix 101</font></strong>

-.. raw:: html

-  <strong><font color="red">If you encounter issues connecting to the VPN, Nutanix IT Helpdesk is located in the back of the Thai Chitlada Ballroom.</font></strong>

 Overview